-The acoustic segment of the guitar effects kingdom is a completely different beast to electric guitar.
-But, just like the electric guitar there are awesome effects pedal that take just take your sound to new heights.
+The acoustic segment of the guitar effects kingdom is a completely different beast to the electric guitar.
+But, just like the electric guitar there are awesome effects pedals that just take your sound to new heights.

 In this article, I will discuss about these pedals in more detail.

 Tremolo effect and tremolo pedals have been very common for a long time.
 This is one of the most long-standing guitar effects in use, but slowly dying out.